Power Thieves Arrested - UrduPoint

 Power Thieves Arrested

-SARGODHA, (UrduPoint / Pakistan Point News - 14th Aug, 2025) The Faisalabad Electric Supply Company (FESCO) caught 10 power pilferers from various parts of the region, on Thursday.
+SARGODHA, (UrduPoint / Pakistan Point News - 21st Aug, 2025) Faisalabad Electric Supply Company (FESCO) caught 14 pilferers involved in electricity theft from main lines through meter tampering during a crackdown here on Thursday

-According to FESCO spokesperson, Sub-Divisional Officers (SDOs), along with other staff, conducted operations against power theft in Tariqabad, Noori Gate area, Lahore Road, Queen Chowk and Muhammadi Colony and caught 10 people identified as Ghulam Rasool, Shah Saleem, Mujtaba Shah, Ahmed Sher, Noorullah, Amir Khan, Asmatullah, Ghulam Baqir, Shafique and Rabnawaz while pilfering electricity.
+The task force team raided various areas of the district and caught Ramzan, Taimoor, Sqlain, Sanaullah, Abdul Shafique, Waleed Khan, Rana Khudadad, Naveed Arain, Tariq, Sufi Safiullah and others.

 Recent Stories